 Time to think outside the box

-But hey, you don’t need a special app or tool to stay social while physical meetings are not available or recommended.
+But hey, you don’t need a special app or tool to stay socially active even if living alone in the middle of the forest!
 Use your imagination and soon enough you will come up with genius ideas on how to keep doing the things that you love and who knows – will discover a completely different angle on your favorite activities.
 Here come some remote socializing suggestions from our Wunderers:

 - Set coffee/ lunch or even dinner dates – just like you use to meet friends over a coffee, set a time for a Zoom (or similar app) call and have a coffee or even a meal together.